 The check engine light is a commonly misunderstood piece of equipment on a car.
 The light comes on and the driver freaks out, thinking the vehicle is about to blow up.
 If you understand what it's supposed to do, you also can anticipate what kinds of things unexpectedly cause it to come on and what you can do about it.

-The oxygen sensor detects the level of oxygen in the post-combustion emissions, and is looking for values within a certain range which tell the computer that everything is working properly - the engine is burning the fuel in the right way and the emissions are in the proper balance.
+The oxygen sensor detects the level of oxygen in the post-combustion emissions and is looking for values within a certain range which tells the computer that everything is working properly - the engine is burning the fuel in the right way and the emissions are in the proper balance.
+Oxygen sensors detect air/fuel ratios in the exhaust and generate voltage signals based on what they detect.
+These sensors are actually voltage generators working on a scale from 0 to 1,000 millivolts.
+A reading above 500 millivolts indicates the air/fuel ratio is rich, which means more fuel and less air.
+A reading under 500 millivolts indicates a lean condition, meaning more air and less fuel.

 When the oxygen sensor detects something amiss, based on what it "sees" in the emissions, it can tell the computer to adjust certain operational things (like timing) to see if it can correct the problem.
 If the problem isn't correct, the check engine light comes on, which is the computer's way of telling you "I can't fix this by myself".
 You take it to a mechanic, they plug a code reader into the car's computer, and the computer tells the machine what things it's seeing.
 This gives the mechanic some strong clues on what they need to look for to correct any particular problem.